isaac-araujo/pwdpy/README.md

-# passwordtool
+# pwdpy
-is a tool for generating random passwords.
+pwdpy is a tool for generating random passwords.
 It underlying python module.

 # TODO
 password strengthener: